rigsby-HART/HNA-dashboard/README.md

 Changelog:
-2023/10/16 - To use the requirements.txt as is, python 3.11 or before is recommended as one of the packages uses the deprecated "distutils" setup package.  (https://peps.python.org/pep-0632/)
+2023/10/16 - To use the requirements.txt as is, python 3.11 or before is recommended as one of the packages uses the deprecated "distutils" setup package.  (https://peps.python.org/pep-0632/) 2024/03/12 - There exists a Dockerfile if you'd like a guaranteed working environment.

 - Python 3
 - Pandas